- SAP has a specific premeditated way of paying off consulting and media entities to get them to point the blame towards customers.

 City of San Diego SAP Implementation

-An excellent example of this is the case of the City of San Diego, and its failed $50 SAP implementation.
+An excellent example of this is the City of San Diego’s case and its failed $50 SAP implementation.

 The City of San Diego SAP implementation has been in the news for some time and had a wealth of information on which to conclude.
 After the implementation failure, the City of San Diego hired the consulting company, Huron Consulting, to perform the post-mortem analysis.